nervosnetwork/docs.nervos.org/website/docs/dapp/issue-custom-token.md

 }
 ```

-Noticed that to query a custom token cell, we have to know its xUDTArgs, as we explained in the high-level ideas for xUDT scripts, this xUDTArgs works like the unique ID for the token you issued.
+Notice that to query a custom token cell, we have to know its xUDTArgs, as we explained in the high-level ideas for xUDT scripts, this xUDTArgs works like the unique ID for the token you issued.

-So the `queryIssuedTokenCells` will accept only one parameter which is the xudtArgs.
+So the `queryIssuedTokenCells` will accept only one parameter: xudtArgs.
 We then build a type script with this xudtArgs and use `indexer.collector({ type: typeScript });` to query the live cells that have such type script.

 By finding out the lock scripts of these live cells, we can tell that those custom tokens now belong to the one who can unlock this lock script, therefore we know who are the token holders.